Creative Writing Tips.

-- Establish a credible setting: use evidence, quotes physical and emotional spaces.
+- Establish a credible setting: use evidence, quote physical and emotional spaces.
 Use similes and metaphors to extend your description.

 - Who is the protagonist?
 Is there an antagonist?